 We show this amount on your notice of assessment.
-Your refund may be affected by any outstanding liabilities to the ATO, Child Support Agency or the Family Assistance Office (including family tax benefit and child care benefit debts).
-Alternatively, your amount owing to the ATO may be reduced by any Family Assistance Office entitlement owing to you.
-These amounts will appear on your notice of assessment.
+Your refund may be affected by any outstanding liabilities to the ATO, debts to the Department of Human Services - Child Support Agency, Centrelink or the Family Assistance Office.
+Alternatively, your amount owing to the ATO may be reduced by any Family Tax Benefit entitlement owing to you.
+These amounts will appear on your statement of account.